Co-Seg++: Mutual Prompt-Guided Collaborative Learning for Versatile Medical Segmentation: Methodology

 \subsection{Optimization Pipeline}

 To construct our Co-Seg++ framework, we first adopt Hirea ViT \cite{ryali2023hiera} as the shared image encoder for versatile medical segmentation, ensuring the consistency of feature learning.
 In particular, we load \cite{ravi2025sam} to initialize corresponding parameters and freeze these weights to preserve pre-trained knowledge.
 Additionally, we insert Adapter \cite{houlsby2019parameter} into FFN layers to achieve parameter-efficient fine-tuning in medical domains.
+Based on the co-segmentation paradigm, the predictions for both tasks are based on shared image embeddings and mutual prompt guidance.
+Specifically, $\theta_i$ and $\theta_j$ contain the parameters of SSP-Encoder and the segmentation head of MTC-Decoder for different tasks.
+When task $j$ updates its parameters $\theta_j$, it affects the generation of spatial constraints $c_j$ in the first forward, which influence the prediction of task $i$ via the cross-attention mechanism in the second forward.
+This means that the gradient of task $i$ with respect to task $j$ parameters reflects how shared components allow one task to affect the other.
+This implicit gradient flow is critical for model performance, as it allows semantic segmentation and instance segmentation to mutually inform each other.
+In this way, semantic segmentation benefits from instance-level spatial constraints, while instance segmentation predictions are guided by global semantic context.

-Based on the co-segmentation paradigm, Co-Seg++ includes two decoding forwards, where the semantic and instance heads of the MTC-Decoder share parameters in these two stages.
-For the first forward, MTC-Decoder leverages the image embedding generated from the image encoder to calculate binary segmentation masks: $y^{\rm bin}_i$ and $y^{\rm bin}_j$ of both tasks without any prompts.
-Then, we deliver them to the STP-Encoder to provide prior spatial constraints: $c_i$ and $c_j$ for both tasks.
-In the second forward, they will be directly transferred back to the MTC-Decoder to co-generate semantic and instance segmentation masks through cross-guidance.
-The training of Co-Seg++ consists of two parts: (1) the optimization of probability distribution and prior spatial constraints (2) the joint optimization of semantic and instance segmentation.
+Moreover, the training of Co-Seg++ consists of two parts: (1) the optimization of probability distribution and prior spatial constraints (2) the joint optimization of semantic and instance segmentation.
 The overall loss is formulated as: